grails-aws/grails-aws/README.md

 - Create a branch (`git checkout -b my_markup`)
 - Commit your changes (`git commit -am "Added Snarkdown"`)
 - Push to the branch (`git push origin my_markup`)
-- Create an [Issue](grails-aws/issues/new) with a link to your branch
+- Create an [Issue](/grails-aws/grails-aws/issues/new) with a link to your branch
 - Enjoy a refreshing Diet Coke and wait

 ## Changelog

+1.2.12.4 - November 30 2013
+* Added support to access only file metadata on S3
+* Added support to specify charset for SES

 1.2.12.3 - September 30 2012
 * Add support for S3 Server Side Encryption